Jbleezy/BO1-Reimagined/README.md

 * Trap pieces are already in place
 * Active barriers in the spawn room stay the same throughout the entire match
 * Pack-a-Punch machine will stay available for as long as the defcon room is active
+* If all players on a floor use an elevator or get downed when the power is off, all zombies will now respawn
+* If all players on a floor use an elevator or get downed when the power is on, all zombies will now go through teleporters
 * Fixed lighting in the top floor being incorrect

 #### Elevators
 * Decreased time to be able to use an elevator again after it has stopped from 2.1 seconds to 1 second
 * Hintstring for elevators will now not show up until the elvator becomes usable again
 * Added .2 second delay for the top elevator to activate after it has been triggered if there is a player blocking it so the elevator can move without the player having to ride it
-* If the power is on, all zombies will now go through teleporters if all players on a floor use an elevator or down
-* If the power is off, all zombies will now respawn if all players on a floor use an elevator or down

 #### Teleporters
 * Teleporting no longer takes players' weapons away temporarily